MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-api-perm.md

 #### Root cause

-This issue occurs when the user doesn't have API permissions in Salesforce.
+The issue occurs when the user doesn't have API permissions in Salesforce.
 You can confirm if this is the root cause of the issue if you see the following error in the logs:

 ```
 Exception thrown in VivaSalesContacts/GetContactsByEmailAddress -